awslabs/aws-serverless-data-lake-framework/thirdparty-scms/ado/README.md

 ## Setup before deploy

-1. Go to the azure-setup directory
+1. Go to the thirdparty-scms/ado directory
 2. Modify the file parameters.json according to your Azure DevOps company configuration:

    - **organization**: The name of your organization